Generic name: procarbazine (pro CAR ba zeen)

 What is procarbazine?

 Procarbazine is given with other cancer medicines to treat Hodgkin's Disease (a type of blood cancer).

 Procarbazine may also be used for purposes not listed in this medication guide.

-Procarbazine can lower blood cells that help your body fight infections and help your blood to clot.
-You may get an infection or bleed more easily.
-Call your doctor if you have unusual bruising or bleeding, or signs of infection (fever, chills, body aches).
+Procarbazine can increase your risk of bleeding or infection.
+Call your doctor if you have unusual bruising or bleeding, or new signs of infection (fever, chills, mouth sores, pale skin).

 Before taking this medicine

 You should not take procarbazine if you are allergic to it, or if you have bone marrow suppression.

 Tell your doctor if you have ever had:

 low levels of platelets in the blood;

 if you have received other cancer medications or radiation within the past 30 days.